Impact of population size on early adaptation in rugged fitness landscapes: Results

 However, for 15.2\% of all 2-peak landscapes, both differential accessibility measures are 0, and thus do not predict the overall behavior.
 In practice, 70\% of these tricky landscapes yield an overall increasing behavior.
-One of those is shown in \cref{fig:accessibility_measures}(c), yielding the $\bar{h}$ versus $N$ curve in \cref{fig:accessibility_measures}(d).
+One of those is shown in \cref{fig:accessibility_measures}(c) and in a complementary representation in \cref{fig:landscape_fig2_magellan}.
+It yields the $\bar{h}$ versus $N$ curve in \cref{fig:accessibility_measures}(d).
 Note that another tricky, but rarer case, corresponds to landscapes where accessibility measures have strictly opposite signs (3.9\% of 2-peak landscapes).

 \paragraph{Finite-size effects on $\bar{h}$ and $\left<\bar{h}\right>$.} Predicting the intermediate-$N$ behavior, e.g. the maximum in \cref{fig:accessibility_measures}(d), is more difficult than predicting the overall behavior, and our accessibility measures do not suffice for this, nor do various ruggedness and epistasis measures from~\cite{aita2001,poelwijk2007,szendro2013b,ferretti2016,ferretti2018}.
 To understand this, let us consider the landscape in \cref{fig:accessibility_measures}(c).
 The mean heights $\bar{h}_i$ starting from each node $i$ are displayed in \cref{fig:accessibility_measures}(e), showing that diverse behaviors combine to give that of $\bar{h}$.
 Starting from node $(011)$, the only accessible path is to the low peak $(010)$, so $\bar{h}_i$ decreases when $N$ increases, but the quite small differences of fitnesses between $(011)$ and its neighbors mean that relatively large values of $N$ are required before this matters.
 Indeed, the convergence of fixation probabilities to their large-$N$ limits occurs when $N |s_{ij}|\gg 1$ (see \cref{eq:moran} and \cref{eq:transition_proba_wf}).
 Conversely, starting from $(100)$, the only accessible path is to the high peak $(101)$, so $\bar{h}_i$ increases with $N$, starting at smaller values of $N$ due to the larger fitness differences involved, e.g. between $(100)$ and $(110)$.
 Such subtle behaviors, which depend on exact fitness values in addition to peak accessibility, yield the maximum in \cref{fig:accessibility_measures}(d).